CoKn/LLM-for-Structural-Reasoning/README.md

 python utils/eval.py --predictions predictions/final.json --references data/processed/test.json
 ```
 ---
-## Hugging Face Models
+## Fine-Tuned Models on Hugging Face

-All our fine-tuned models are available on the Hugging Face Hub:
+We fine-tuned all models used in this project from publicly available LLMs (e.g., LLaMA-3, DeBERTa, DeepSeek) using **LoRA adapters** and our synthetic dataset.
+The trained adapters are hosted on the Hugging Face Hub under the author profile [Erlisa](https://huggingface.co/Erlisa), and can be used for inference or further fine-tuning.

 - [finetuned_llama3_question_parsing](https://huggingface.co/Erlisa/models/tree/main/finetuned_llama3_question_parsing)
 - [finetuned_llama3_cot_parsing](https://huggingface.co/Erlisa/models/tree/main/finetuned_llama3_cot_parsing)